-Archaeological excavations have revealed evidence of human occupation at the Amman Citadel dating back to the Middle Bronze Age (1650-1550 BC) (Najjar, 1993).
-During the Iron Age, the Citadel was known as Rabbath-Ammon, and an early Phoenician writing example called the Amman Citadel Inscription was found from this period (Horn, 1969).
+Archaeological excavations have revealed evidence of human occupation at the Amman Citadel dating back to the Middle Bronze Age (1650-1550 BC) (Najjar 1993).
+During the Iron Age, the Citadel was known as Rabbath-Ammon, and an early Phoenician writing example called the Amman Citadel Inscription was found from this period (Horn 1969).
 The Citadel was occupied by the Assyrians, Babylonians, and Persians before being conquered by the Greeks in 331 BC and renamed Philadelphia.
-Not many architectural changes were made during the Hellenistic period, but evidence from pottery suggests occupation (Najjar, 1993).
+Not many architectural changes were made during the Hellenistic period, but evidence from pottery suggests occupation (Najjar 1993).
 The site became Roman around 30 BC and later came under Muslim rule.
 In the 7th century CE, the Islamic Umayyad Caliphate conquered the region and made Amman the capital of their province.
-They built the Umayyad Palace on the Citadel, which is now a museum (Kadhim & Rajjal, 1988).
+They built the Umayyad Palace on the Citadel, which is now a museum (Kadhim and Rajjal 1988).
 During the modern era, the site has been excavated and restored, and open to the public as an important tourist destination that represents the rich history of Jordan.
 Tourists can explore the ruins and artifacts, and the museum as well.

-Figure 1,2,3.
-Amman Citadel Historical structures Temple of Hercules 2.
-Umayyad palace 3.
-The Byzantine church (The researcher)
+Figure 1.
+Amman Citadel Historical Structures: Temple of Hercules

+Figure 2.
+Amman Citadel Historical Structures: Umayyad Palace

+Figure 3.
+Amman Citadel Historical Structures: The Byzantine Church

-Some of the most significant structures at the Amman Citadel include the Temple of Hercules figure (1), the Umayyad Palace figure (2), and the Byzantine Church figure (3).
+Some of the most significant structures at the Amman Citadel include the Temple of Hercules (Figure 1), the Umayyad Palace (Figure 2), and the Byzantine Church (Figure 3).
 The Temple of Hercules is an enormous structure that dates back to the 2nd century CE and is notable for its massive columns and intricate carvings.
 The Umayyad Palace was built in the 8th century CE and features beautiful mosaics and frescoes.
 The Byzantine Church is a well-preserved Christian church that dates back to the 6th century CE.
 Additionally, the site contains a variety of historic structures, tombs, arches, walls, and stairs that have not been limited by modern borders, indicating that there is considerable potential for archaeological discoveries in the Citadel and its surrounding areas.
-However, building restrictions have been imposed on the site since the 1930s for preservation purposes (Bennett, 1978).
+However, building restrictions have been imposed on the site since the 1930s for preservation purposes (Bennett 1978).